Knowledge base

 Migrating using an intermediary machine

-To migrate from the legacy FTP to the new S3-compatible object storage, you can use the Cyberduck CLI (duck) and run a "copy" operation through an intermediary server.
+To migrate from our legacy FTP/RSYNC storage zone to a new object storage bucket you can use the Cyberduck CLI (duck) to run a "copy" operation through an intermediary server.

-The following command is easy to work with (careful because it could overwrite existing content)
+The following command is easy to work with (proceed with caution, it's possible to overwrite existing content)

 duck --copy ftp://user_xx@push-XX.cdn77.com/www/ s3://<master_access_key>@xx-1.cdn77-storage.com/bucket-name/ --existing compare --retry

-This will copy the contents of the FTP “www” directory to the specified CDN77 Object Storage bucket.
+This will copy the contents of the FTP “www” directory to the specified object storage bucket.

 Tmux session keeps the process running on the machine without interruption.
 To create a session use the following: